hahnfk/CleanArchitecture/README.md

 It follows **Clean Architecture** and **SOLID** principles to ensure high maintainability, clear boundaries between layers, and easy testability.

 The solution demonstrates how each layer interacts through well-defined contracts (interfaces), how dependencies flow only inward, and how implementation details (like databases or UI frameworks) can be swapped without touching the core domain logic.

-The **modular monolith** approach used here keeps everything within one solution — organized by feature and responsibility — while maintaining boundaries that would later allow an easy evolution into a microservice-based system if desired.

 ---